 |

-Copyright, Publisher and Additional Information: | This is an author produced version of an article accepted for publication in Breast Cancer Research and Treatment, made available under the terms of the Creative Commons Attribution License (CC-BY), which permits unrestricted use, distribution and reproduction in any medium, provided the original work is properly cited. |
+Copyright, Publisher and Additional Information: | © The Author(s) 2025.
+This is an open access article under the terms of the Creative Commons Attribution License (CC-BY 4.0), which permits unrestricted use, distribution and reproduction in any medium, provided the original work is properly cited. |

-Keywords: | Metastatic, breast, cancer, HER2+, registry, non-interventional |
+Keywords: | Metastatic, Breast, Cancer, HER2+, Registry, Non-interventional |

 Dates: |